 So what can you do to ease the burden?
 Three words: routine, routine, routine.
 Keeping as close as you can to your cat's normal schedule is the best antidote to holiday stress.
 Stay consistent with feeding times and amounts, and be on guard against illegal snacks.
 Maintain his waking, eating and playtime schedules.

 Getting your cat used to crowds in the home also helps.
 Bring your friends or family over to get your cat used to it, and reward him if he behaves correctly.
-Learn more points of etiquette and safety by seeing the story on
+Learn more points of etiquette and safety by seeing the story on guests and pets.

 It is important to reserve a room for your pet to retreat to, equipped with his favorite toys, a bowl full of fresh water, some food perhaps, and clothing or blankets with your scent on it.
 This gives your kitty a safe comfortable place to which he can retreat from the madness.
 Also, be extra careful around the door if you have an indoor cat only.
 Make sure he doesn't sneak out during all the companies comings and goings.